ansible/ansible-lightspeed/docs/faq/index.md

 The Ansible Lightspeed Technical Preview will only work with a public github.com account.
 GitHub Enterprise authentication is not supported.

+## What do Red Hat and IBM do with the permissions granted to the GitHub OAuth application used to sign in?

+Ansible Lightspeed uses GitHub accounts for authorization purposes at this time.
+GitHub requires that an OAuth application request a minimum set of permissions in order to exist as a connected application.

+The permissions `Read org and team membership, read org projects` allow Ansible Lightspeed to verify participants in the closed beta program; those users belong to a specific team that is verified upon authorization.
+Ansible Lightspeed does not use the permission to read other organizational repository data or use GitHub API data for any other purpose.

 ## I need more help.
 Where can I go?

 The Ansible VS Code extension provides a Contact Us link on the right-hand side of VS Code